As we head into June, we come up against one of the biggest horse racing markets meetings of the year, Royal Ascot is upon us!

 - Adapt your style

-- Perhaps move away from the favourite
+- Perhaps moving away from the favourite

 Obviously, as I’ve said before in other blogs, I love those big races, there are many options that you’ve got in other ways of trading these particular races, if you want to avoid the big ones.